naqi72/OCR-and-Document-Search-Web-Application-Prototype/README.md

 -Upload images in popular formats like PNG, JPEG, JPG.

 -Choose between EasyOCR and Tesseract models for text extraction.

 -Extract text in both Hindi and English.

--Display extracted text in an easy-to-read format.
+-Once the text is extracted from the image, it is displayed clearly on the page for easy reading.

 -Search for specific keywords in the extracted text, with highlighted results.

--Download extracted text as a plain text file.
+-Download extracted text as a plain text file, making it easy to save or share.

 -Deployed online for public access.